-In 2007 I began to replicate my childhood toys in plaster, the white forms then seemed to me akin to archaic sculptures.
-The casting or replication process created a certain level of remove, subtracting the significance of the objects as commercial brands and reifying them as universal icons.
-As a congruent effect, my relational experience of the subjects changed and I felt a greater intimacy between the subjects and myself.
-These objects I then used as maquettes for paintings: inserting them into landscapes both real and imagined.
+In 2007, I began replicating childhood toys in plaster, transforming them into white forms akin to archaic sculptures.
+This casting process allowed for a certain level of remove, subtracting the significance of the objects as commercial brands and reifying them as universal icons.
+As a congruent effect, my relational experience of the subjects changed and I felt a greater connection to them.
+These objects became maquettes for my paintings, which I introduced into landscapes both real and imagined.

 Today, my process continues to involve creating interaction between figures—sculptural or human forms—and landscapes.
-This interaction between the figural form and landscapes has elicited unimagined elements and surprises.
-Sometimes the sculptural element is envisioned first and then I must find it’s location, at other times the opposite occurs, with the landscape initiating the object.
+This interaction between the figural form and landscapes has elicited unimagined elements of surprise and opportunities for discovery.
+Sometimes the figural element is envisioned first and then I must find its location, and other times the opposite occurs, with the landscape initiating and informing the incorporation of form.

-The images I have created also take inspiration from my fascination with with monolithic icons of antiquity: such as the enormous heads erected by the Olmec (their culture now extinct these giant heads left behind in the landscape, almost like boulders remaining centuries after a glacier has passed, seem odd, out of place, even magical: the objects of mythic rites or even other worlds).
-These icons make me question the place of the icon in contemporary culture and wonder at what will be the relic of our lives once we too have disappeared?
+The images I have created also take inspiration from my fascination with monolithic icons of antiquity, such as the enormous heads erected by the, now extinct, Olmec civilization.
+Left behind in the landscape, like boulders remaining centuries after a glacier has passed, these monuments seem odd and out of place, magical and mysterious; the objects of mythic rites or even other worlds.)
+These sculptures make me question the role of the icon in contemporary culture and wonder, what will be the relic of our lives once we too have disappeared?
 My incorporation of cast or sculpted elements into paintings of contemporary American landscapes, re-contextulizes their significance and converts them into contemporary ruins or monoliths—archeological evidence of a society of questionable substantial significance.

-And although many of these works are devoid of human forms, there is sometimes the evidence of their passing: seemingly inhabited ruins depict post-apocalyptic scenes where the individual in residence is patching together a life, patching together the traces of the past; making the most of what is left and finding solace and perhaps even joy within the aftermath.
+Although many of these works are devoid of human figures, often there is evidence of their passage: seemingly inhabited ruins depict post-apocalyptic scenes where the individual in residence is constructing a semblance of civilization, patching together traces of the past, making the most of what is left and finding solace (perhaps even joy) within the aftermath.